sgotti/gomailsync/README.md

 ### Can I use a store in multiple syncgroups (For example IMAP1 <-> Maildir1 <-> IMAP2)?
-By design it should be possible but more tests to avoid nasty corner cases are needed
+By design it should be possible but more tests to verifiy nasty corner cases are needed.

 ## Known Problems

-- dovecot doesn't quote folder names in list commands that has square brackets. [go-imap](https://code.google.com/p/go-imap/go1/mock) (like other imap clients) doesn't handle this correctly.
-GMAIL imap instead quotes folder names containing squared brackets.
-This will give problems if you have folders with square brackets (for example you are syncronizing between gmail that has [Gmail].* folders and dovecot.
+- dovecot, during a folder list command, doesn't quote folder names that has square brackets. [go-imap](https://code.google.com/p/go-imap/go1/mock) (like other imap clients) doesn't handle this correctly (I'm working to fix this).
+GMAIL imap instead quotes folder names containing square brackets (so no problems).
+If you are syncing between GMail and dovecot you'll get problems after the [Gmail].* folders are created on dovecot.